Lakuman/nina.fm-metadata-front/README.md

 npm run build --report

 # get your own url for the metadata
-create a file in 'assets' named url.js and put this function into the file : export function metadataUrl(){
+create a file in 'src' named url.js and put this function into the file :
+	export function metadataUrl(){
 			return "youUrl";
 	}
+This url go to your JSON API where you can get or send requests.
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).